ccd0/4chan-x/README.md

 ## Troubleshooting
 If you encounter a bug, try the steps [here](https://github.com/ccd0/4chan-x/blob/master/CONTRIBUTING.md#reporting-bugs), then report it to the [issue tracker](https://github.com/ccd0/4chan-x/issues).
 If the bug seems to be caused by a script update, you can install a old version from the [changelog](https://github.com/ccd0/4chan-x/blob/master/CHANGELOG.md).

-## Uninstalling
-4chan X disables the native extension, so if you uninstall 4chan X, you'll need to re-enable it.
-To do this, click the `[Settings]` link in the top right corner and uncheck "`Disable the native extension`" in the panel that appears.

 ## More information
 - [Changelog](https://github.com/ccd0/4chan-x/blob/master/CHANGELOG.md)